 Quality matters when hiring for a big project.
 Call a Best Pick now!

 Clothes Getting Oily?
-Your Washing Machine Could Be the CulpritJanuary 30th, 2015 by
+Your Washing Machine Could Be the CulpritDecember 28th, 2021 by

-Regardless of the style of your machine, each one has an electric motor, a transmission, and a gear mechanism.
-Similar to your vehicle’s transmission, the transmission in your washing machine contains oil to keep the moving parts lubricated and to guard against overheating.
+Every washing machine has an electric motor, a transmission, and a gear mechanism.
+Much like in a car, the transmission in your washing machine contains oil to keep the moving parts lubricated.
+This also guards against overheating.

 Troubleshooting a Washing Machine

-If you have started to see dark spots on freshly washed clothes, there are a couple of issues to consider—and rule out—before inspecting the motor and transmission.
+If you’ve started to see dark spots on clean clothes, here are a couple of issues to rule out before inspecting the motor and transmission.

-You may even find a forum that is moderated by your machine’s manufacturer.
-Such forums are excellent places to get information about possible part recalls and manufacturer-approved fixes for problems.
+You may even find a forum moderated by your machine’s manufacturer.
+These sites are great resources for info about part recalls and approved fixes for problems.

 If an internet search doesn’t bring up helpful results, clean the washing machine drum to rule it out as the cause of the stains.
 Sometimes, dark spots are the result of grease buildup from years of doing laundry or using liquid fabric softener.

-Many retailers now sell products specifically designed to clean washing machine drums, but running a cup of white vinegar or bleach through the machine on an empty cycle will also do the trick.
+Many retailers now sell products specifically designed to clean washing machine drums.
+Running a cup of white vinegar or bleach through the machine on an empty cycle will also do the trick.

-Wipe the drum and door seal with a clean, dry towel, and use a cotton swab or other small, absorbent tool to clean out all of the drainage holes.
+Wipe the drum and door seal with a clean, dry towel.
+Use a cotton swab or other small, absorbent tool to clean out the drainage holes.

 If your washing machine is top-loading and has an agitator, it’s possible for dirt and grease to become trapped underneath the agitator.
-Removing the agitator is typically not easy, so consult the machine’s owner’s manual or do an internet search to learn the best way to do it.
+Removing the agitator can be hard, so consult the owner’s manual or do an internet search to learn the best way to do it.

-The upside to removing the agitator is that you will be able to tell fairly quickly whether residue buildup is the problem or whether your machine has a leaky transmission.
+The upside to removing the agitator is that you’ll see pretty quickly if residue buildup is the problem.

 Once you’ve wrestled the agitator out of the drum, you’ll see either dirt buildup or motor oil.
-If you see dirt buildup, clean the agitator and the drum underneath it, and reinstall the agitator in the machine.
+If you see dirt buildup, clean the agitator and the drum underneath it.
+Then reinstall the agitator in the machine.

-If you see motor oil—which is dark brown in color and has a liquid consistency—your best bet is to start deciding on the features you’d like to have in a new washing machine.
+Motor oil is dark brown in color and has a liquid consistency.
+If you see oil, your best bet is to start deciding on the features you’d like to have in a new washing machine.

-You can, of course, call in an appliance repair company, but similar to how a transmission problem can essentially total a vehicle, a washing machine transmission problem is so expensive to fix that you will most likely save money by buying a new, more efficient machine.
+You can always call an appliance repair company to take a look.
+A washing machine transmission problem, however, is an expensive fix.
+You will most likely save money by buying a new, more efficient machine.

-Washing machine problems can bring a household to a temporary standstill, but there are ways to troubleshoot on your own.
+Washing machine problems can bring a household to a temporary standstill.
+Fortunately, there are ways to troubleshoot on your own.

-In many cases, the machine just needs a thorough cleaning, but doing some investigation—or even getting some advice from a Best Pick appliance repair company—can give you a good idea of whether or not you’ll need to go appliance shopping.
+In many cases, the machine just needs a thorough cleaning.
+But a second opinion is never a bad idea.
+An experienced appliance repair expert can tell you for sure whether you’ll need to go appliance shopping.